ellcom/UK-Train-Station-Locations/readme.md

-# Uk Train Station Location Data
+# U.K. Train Station Location Data

 I have complied a list of the train stations in the United Kingdom, the list contains: